camos-software/api-guidelines/graph/articles/collections.md

 {
   "error": {
     "code": "badRequest",
-    "message": "'bars' and 'barsAsEntities' cannot be updated in the same request.", }
+    "message": "'keyCredentials' and 'keyCredentialsAsEntities' cannot be updated in the same request.", }
 ```